-Only in as much as the Party takes care of the so-called day cares of the working-class, in as much as it endeavours fluence the conduct of Trade Union struggles, to that extent Party will be able to gain the increasing confidence of the anised workers of the Trade Unions.
-Our representatives in rade Union Movement must be guided in their activities by ourth World Congress of the Communist International, above all by those of the R.I.L.U.
+Only in as much as the Party takes care of the so-called everyday cares of the working-class, in as much as it endeavours to influence the conduct of Trade Union struggles, to that extent the Party will be able to gain the increasing confidence of the organised workers of the Trade Unions.
+Our representatives in the Trade Union Movement must be guided in their activities by the Fourth World Congress of the Communist International, and above all by those of the R.I.L.U.
 Congress.
-The activity of omrades in the Trade Unions must be deliberately supported promoted by the Party Press.
-Hence it follows the Party must give its most thorough attention to the problems of conomic struggle of the proletariat.
+The activity of our comrades in the Trade Unions must be deliberately supported and promoted by the Party Press.
+Hence it follows the Party Press must give its most thorough attention to the problems of the economic struggle of the proletariat.

-The thesis advocated by the Trade Union leaders, Wys and p. to the effect that the Party should give the least possible tion to Trade Union organization matters, is certainly absowrong.
-It is true the direct influencing of the Trade Union movement by the Communist Party should not be emphasised at all times and at every oppostunity.
+The thesis advocated by the Trade Union leaders, Wys and Kopp, to the effect that the Party should give the least possible attention to Trade Union organization matters, is certainly absolutely wrong.
+It is true the direct influencing of the Trade Union movement by the Communist Party should not be emphasised at all times and at every opportunity.
 The main thing is that the Communist Party, or its representatives, should be actually in a position to influence the Trade Union struggles in the spirit of the decisions of our World Congresses, and to compel the present nominal leaders of the trade unions, to act in the interest of the large masses of the working class, and thus to put the trade unions at the service of the class strunggle.